anav5704/Codeology-v2/src/pages/blogs/mastering-the-internet-understanding-the-fundamentals-of-http-url-and-more.md

 ---
 title: Understanding the Fundamentals of HTTP, URL, and More
-description: "Are you prepared to discover more about the wonderful internet?
-This blog is for you whether you're an absolute rookie or just want to brush up on your expertise! "
+description: Are you prepared to discover more about the wonderful internet?
+This blog is for you whether you're an absolute rookie or just want to brush up...
 author: Anav
 date: May 2, 2023
 time: 4.5 mins